Home > Engineering in Canada > Application Process> Work Experience Requirement

 Work Experience Requirement

 In addition to your academic qualifications, you must also demonstrate your ability to put your engineering education into practice for a specified period of time, and in a supervised engineering environment.
 To become licensed as a professional engineer (P.Eng.) in any province and territory in Canada except Quebec, you need a minimum of four years of engineering work experience.
-In Quebec, the minimum is three years.
+In Quebec, the minimum is two years.

 You can earn most of your required work experience outside of Canada, but at least one year must be in a Canadian environment.

 You will be expected to provide evidence of engineering work experience obtained outside of Canada, and to document and report your Canadian work experience.